ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Downloads using Aspera high-speed will incur additional egress charges.
 For more information, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).
 {:tip}

-**Advanced Preferences:** You can limit bandwidth for uploads and downloads by default.
+**Advanced Preferences:** You can set bandwidth for uploads and downloads.